Adoption is greater than the universe.

 How the Word Empowers

 When Christians are unsure of the Father’s declarative word of delight over them, real Christian joy is absent; and passionate Christian living is lacking.
-Mobilizing Christians who are unsure of God’s delight in them to care for orphans over the long haul or to serve orphans (James 1:27) with unflappable confidence and joy is nearly impossible.
+Mobilizing Christians who are unsure of the Father's delight in them to move out in mission with unflappable confidence and joy is nearly impossible.

 But when Jesus was launching into his public ministry, his Father spoke this word over him: “This is my beloved Son, with whom I am well pleased” (Matthew 3:17).
-As Scripture makes clear, Jesus had been sent to fulfill the Father’s mission to redeem humanity and renew creation — which includes the removal of the word “orphan” from the human vocabulary.
+As Scripture makes clear, Jesus had been sent to fulfill the Father’s mission to redeem humanity and renew creation.
 The Gospel writers tell us that the Father’s Son went forward with the mission of his Father in the strength and knowledge of his Father’s delight (Matthew 3:17; Mark 1:11; Luke 3:22).
 Yes, the power of the Father’s word in that moment possessed the power to create a thousand worlds.
 But even more remarkable, it was a word that secured the unfathomable renewal of the heavens and the earth for the Father’s children.
 If the word “you are my beloved Son” was not spoken while Jesus was standing in the waters of the Jordan, the possibility of a renewed creation would have been less than a mere figment of our imagination.
 It would have been an inept “word of promise.”

 What’s This Have to Do with Us?